 Tarantulas are quite tidy animals.
 Although some have the habit of throwing dirt everywhere or use their water bowl as a toilet, it generally takes not much time to clean the enclosure.
 However, good preparation is recommended, and this section will make clear of what cleaning tarantula enclosures include.

 Every six months or so, you’ll need to do a full cleaning session unless it is filthy before then.
 This type of cleaning includes the removal of the substrate and disinfect the enclosure.
 While spot cleaning can often be done in the presence of your spider, full cleaning means that you’ll need to remove your tarantula to another (temporary) enclosure.
-That is where the back-up enclosure as talked before comes in.
+That is where the backup enclosure, as talked about before, comes in.

 When placing your tarantula back in the enclosure, after refreshing it, it can be a bit stressful for them.
 Tarantulas can be quite nervous when placed in a new and fresh environment.
 Tarantulas don’t like change.
 Be aware that it can be defensive, and even after a few days, you can still notice it needs to acclimate again.
 Just give it some time and peace to do so.